 - The National Federation of the Blind reports that there is a ‘Braille literacy crisis’ in the United States.
 Fewer than 10% of those who are registered legally blind in the US are Braille readers, and just 10% of blind children are learning to read the tactile writing system.

-As one of the world’s largest and most trusted suppliers of consumer and personal care products Procter and Gamble (P&G™) recognises the importance of making sure that products and services can be used and enjoyed by everyone.
+As one of the world’s largest and most trusted suppliers of consumer and personal care products Procter and Gamble (P&G™) recognizes the importance of making sure that products and services can be used and enjoyed by everyone.

 Simple tasks can be a real challenge for those living with a visual impairment, like telling the difference between personal care products, such as bottles of shampoo and conditioner.
 Even for consumers with poor or reduced sight, it can be difficult to identify products while in the shower or bath – where sight aids, such as glasses, contact lenses, or magnifiers, are not typically used.
-P&G recognised this issue and set out to find a solution.
+P&G recognized this issue and set out to find a solution.

 “Most shampoo and conditioner bottles are designed to look and feel the same,” says P&G’s Special Consultant for Inclusive Design, Sumaira Latif, who is registered blind herself.
-“We realised that we have a huge opportunity to improve the lives of those with a visual impairment by changing our products and packaging, and encouraging other businesses to do the same.”
+“We realized that we have a huge opportunity to improve the lives of those with a visual impairment by changing our products and packaging, and encouraging other businesses to do the same.”

 “It may seem like a small thing, but there are hundreds of these little things that visually impaired people like myself have to spend time checking and rechecking each day,” continues Latif.
 “If you want to be independent, if you want to be confident, you don’t want to be asking your brother, your mother, your sister, your husband, your children ‘What bottle is this?’ especially in such a private location as a shower.”

 “Most people with visual impairments cannot read Braille – it takes months, if not years to learn, and really you have to start young to develop the sensitivity.
 Most people develop visual impairments in later life, and Braille is no longer an option,” says Latif.
-“It was important that we invent a feature which could be universally recognised and would work for people who haven’t had the opportunity to learn Braille.”
+“It was important that we invent a feature which could be universally recognized and would work for people who haven’t had the opportunity to learn Braille.”

 By choosing a simple, more universal approach to differentiate the bottles, P&G hopes to make the bottle more accessible, not just to those with a visual impairment, but for anyone who may struggle to tell the products apart during use.